How to Save Your Money - Investment and Budgeting Tools & Tips

 Build a Savings Cushion

-- Use a savings account for overdraft protection so that you have confidence that your accounts will always stay in the positive.
+- Link a savings account to your checking account for overdraft protection1 so that you have confidence that your accounts will always stay in the positive.
 Think about all of the decisions you have to make in any given day.
 With your attention being pulled in so many directions, it is not impossible to imagine that you can lose track of your checking account balance.
 Overdrafts can and do happen but there are several overdraft protection options available to help.